Jimmy Garoppolo: Las Vegas Raiders

 On March 17, 2023, Garoppolo signed a three-year, $67.5 million contract with the Las Vegas Raiders.
 The signing reunited him with Raiders head coach Josh McDaniels, who was the offensive coordinator when Garoppolo was with the Patriots.

+Garoppolo made his Raiders debut during the narrow season-opening 17–16 road victory over the Broncos, completing 20-of-26 passes for 200 yards, two touchdowns, and an interception.
+In the next game against the Buffalo Bills, Garoppolo threw for 185 yards, a touchdown, and two interceptions during the 38–10 road loss.
+The following week against the Steelers on Sunday Night Football, he had 324 passing yards, two touchdowns, and three interceptions in the 23–18 loss.

+Garoppolo did not play in Week 4 against the Chargers due to a concussion.
+He returned the following week against the Packers on Monday Night Football and finished the 17–13 victory completing 22-of-31 passes for 208 yards, a touchdown, and an interception.
+In the next game against his former team, the Patriots, Garoppolo recorded 162 passing yards, a touchdown, and an interception before leaving the eventual 21–17 victory at halftime with a back injury.
+He missed the following week against the Bears due to his injury.

-On October 31, 2023, Garoppolo was benched in favor of rookie Aidan O'Connell, after leading the NFL in interceptions and missing two games for a subpar 3–5 start to the year.
+During Week 8 against the Lions on Monday Night Football, Garoppolo returned from his injury, but struggled as he completed 10-of-21 passes for 126 yards and an interception in the 26–14 loss.
+The next day, Garoppolo was benched in favor of rookie Aidan O'Connell after leading the NFL in interceptions and missing two games for a subpar 3–5 start to the year.
 The move came on the same day as the firing of Josh McDaniels.

-On March 13, 2024, Garoppolo was released by the Raiders.
+Garoppolo finished the 2023 season with 1,205 passing yards, seven touchdowns, and nine interceptions to go along with 39 rushing yards in seven games and six starts.
+He was released on March 13, 2024.

 Los Angeles Rams

+2024 season

 Garoppolo signed with the Los Angeles Rams on a one-year deal on March 19, 2024.
-He was suspended the first two games of the 2024 season for violating the league's performance-enhancing drug policy.
-Garoppolo did not play during the preseason; after completion of his suspension, he spent the remainder of the season as the backup to Matthew Stafford.
-While Garoppolo was active from Week 3 onward, he did not see the field until the regular season finale, when the Rams opted to rest Stafford and most other starters with their playoff berth secured.
-Garoppolo completed 27 of 41 passes for 334 yards with two touchdown passes and one interception in the Rams' 30–25 loss to the Seattle Seahawks.
+He was suspended the first two games of the season for violating the league's performance-enhancing drug policy.
+Garoppolo did not play during the preseason and spent the remainder of the season as the backup to Matthew Stafford after completion of his suspension.

+While Garoppolo was active from Week 3 onward, he did not make his Rams debut until the regular season finale against the Seahawks when the Rams opted to rest Stafford and most other starters with their playoff berth secured.
+Garoppolo completed 27-of-41 passes for 334 yards, two touchdowns, and an interception in the 30–25 loss.

+2025 season

 On March 10, 2025, Garoppolo re-signed with the Rams on a one-year deal.
+He appeared in three games during the regular season, conducting kneel downs in victory formation and did not make a pass attempt.